 The company issues covered bonds with the opportunity to extend the maturities by up to 12 months, given an approval by the FSA.
 In addition, financing needs are met by using equity and credit facilities with Sparebanken Sør.
 The Board of Directors considers the company's liquidity risk to be low.
-As at 31.12.2022 the company had a liquidity portfolio in addition to substitute assets, and was compliant with the liquidity requirements imposed on financial institutions, with a LCR ratio of 578 percent.
+As at 31.12.2023 the company had a liquidity portfolio in addition to substitute assets, and was compliant with the liquidity requirements imposed on financial institutions, with a LCRtotal ratio of 443 percent and LCREUR ratio > 100 percent.

-As of 31.12.2022 the mortgages in the cover pool had an average loan-to-value of 53.0 percent.
-Over-collateralization was 14.5 percent and given a stress-test on asset prices of 30 percent, the OC was above the legislative OC level of 5 percent.
+As of 31.12.2023 the mortgages in the cover pool had an average loan-to-value of 53.9 percent.
+Over-collateralization was 16.6 percent and given a stress-test on asset prices of 30 percent, the OC was above the legislative OC level of 5 percent.